easyapi-web/easyapi-web.github.io/docs/settings/config-rule.md

 Custom is a disabled-by-default framework whose extraction is controlled by `custom.*` rules.
 The main keys are `custom.class.is.api`, `custom.method.is.api`, `custom.http.method`, `custom.path`, and the `custom.param.*` binding/name rules.
 It also provides `custom.class.parse.before`, `custom.class.parse.after`, `custom.method.parse.before`, `custom.method.parse.after`, and `custom.export.after` lifecycle hooks.

 See [Custom Framework](/framework/custom) for a worked example and the migration from the old `mdoc.*` generic-export keys.

+## Troubleshooting Rules

+### An export comes back empty or misses endpoints

+Since v3.2.0, rules that throw while an endpoint is evaluated are collected and surfaced as **one warning notification at the end of the export run**, instead of silently skipping the endpoint.
+If an export returns fewer APIs than expected, read that notification; the per-occurrence stack traces are in the IDE log (**Help → Show Log in…**).

+The usual cause is a Groovy script calling context API that does not exist on that context kind — for example `it.static` as a property instead of the `it.isStatic()` method, or `canonicalText()` on a parameter context (it returns the element path, not the parameter type).
+See [`it`](/settings/tools/it) for the methods each context exposes.

+Well-behaved rules are unaffected: no failure means no notification.
+Dashboard scans performed outside an export run are logged per occurrence but never ballooned.

+### AI proposals are dry-run before they are staged

+Proposed Groovy values and filters are executed once against representative PSI contexts before a proposal is shown to you.
+A compile error or an API miss on **every** context kind blocks the proposal outright; failures on only some context kinds are attached to the proposal as reviewer notes so you can decide.

+### Non-ASCII text in rule files

+Rule files are read and written as UTF-8.
+If Chinese or other non-ASCII text appears garbled in the rule editor, re-save the file as UTF-8 — earlier releases could misinterpret the platform default encoding on read and write.

 ## AI-assisted workflows